LogtalkDotOrg/logtalk3/library/dif/NOTES.md

-The `dif` object provides a portable abstraction over how the `dif/2` predicate is made available by the supported backend Prolog systems that implement it (B-Prolog, ECLiPSe, Scryer Prolog, SICStus Prolog, SWI-Prolog, Trealla Prolog, XSB, and YAP).
+The `dif` object provides a portable abstraction over how the `dif/2` predicate is made available by the supported backend Prolog systems that implement it (B-Prolog, ECLiPSe, LVM, Scryer Prolog, SICStus Prolog, SWI-Prolog, Trealla Prolog, XSB, and YAP).

 Calls to the library predicates are inlined when compiled with the `optimize` flag turned on.
-In this case, there is no overhead compared with calling the abstracted predicates directly.
+In this case, there is no overhead compared with calling the abstracted predicate directly.

+See also the `coroutining` library.

 API documentation